USC-LoBeS/smacc/README.md

 	```

 ## Virtual environment:
-* Navigate to the "smacc" folder and then create a virtual environment using the smacc_env.yml file:
+* Navigate to the "smacc" folder and then create a virtual environment using the requirements.txt file:
 	```bash
 	conda create -n smacc python==3.11 -y
 	conda activate smacc